CoFH/cofh.github.io/docs/thermal-mediator/index.md

 Usage
 -----

+### Placement
+When placed, a thermal mediator faces the player.
+It can face any of the four cardinal directions, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.

 ### Operation
 When a fluid [coolant](/docs/coolants/) is supplied to a thermal mediator, it will begin consuming it to speed up any adjacent [machines](/docs/machines/) and